NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Rounds the corners using `border-radius`.

 ## 8. **Card Base Styling**
-We will now apply padding and margins to our card, as well as add borders, to make it more visually appealing.
+You will now apply padding and margins to your card, as well as add borders, to make it more visually appealing.

-- [ ] Add this CSS code to our `styles.css` file.
+- [ ] Add this CSS code to your `styles.css` file.

 ```css
 .card {